-For those not familiar with an elevator pitch,.it is based on the simple premise of getting your message across to your dream buyer, in a short elevator ride.
-A short pitch that clearly articulates the benefits of the product or service you provide.
+For those not familiar with an elevator pitch, it is based on the simple premise of getting your message across to your dream buyer, in a short elevator ride.
+A short spiel that clearly articulates the benefits of the product or service you provide.
 What’s not to like?
 After all, it’s been tried and trusted for decades.
 However, there are some pitfalls in having one generic elevator pitch.
 Many of you will have guessed what it is from the last sentence.
 It’s the word “generic”.

 Should you ditch your elevator pitch?

 Not entirely.
 It is still a useful tool, as your clients and prospects will absolutely want to understand how what you do, helps them.
 However, you may need to expand your elevator pitch to elevator pitches.
 Prepare a number of options that you can use, that address different issues or challenges that you solve.
 Make the outcomes that you deliver, and have successfully delivered, crystal clear.
 This is the key part of the messaging.